kklipsch/kay/language.readme.md

-# The LANGUAGE README
+# Golang

-Put the language specific instructions in this file.
+The golang implementation.